Greece Moments Greece Moments

 Gevsis me Thea, Livadia

-In the hamlet of Livadia above Andros Chora lies this pretty restaurant with stunning views on the Mesaria Valley.
-Here we ate really delicious at a fair price-performance ratio.
+In the hamlet of Livadia above Andros Chora lies this pretty restaurant with stunning views of the Mesaria Valley.
+We had a really delicious meal here at a fair price-to-performance ratio.
 We found the chicken in spicy sauce with rice particularly delicious.
 The staff is a bit reserved but friendly.

 andros restaurant gevsis me thea